In 2013 the ninety-nine-year-old West 7th Street Bridge over the Clear Fork of the Trinity River was torn down and replaced by a new bridge.

 Old postcards show the streetcar tracks and the river under the bridge’s single arch.

-Arches old and new.
+Arches old and new during the transition.

-Before the new bridge was built, you could see a slight trough where the original channel flowed under the arch of the old bridge.
-The arch, similar to those of the Paddock Viaduct and the Henderson Street Bridge (1930), was part of the 1914 construction on the east side of the new river channel.
+Before the new bridge was built, you could see a slight trough where the original channel flowed under the single arch of the old bridge.
+The arch, similar to those of the Paddock Viaduct and the Henderson Street Bridge (1930), was part of the 1914 construction on the east side of the 1954 river channel.

 Rust in peace, old bridge.
 Maybe your replacement will make it to one hundred.